SimplyAddons/LustWatch/README.md

 | `/lw on`     | Enables Lust Watch.                            |
 | `/lw off`    | Disables Lust Watch.                           |
 | `/lw debug`  | Toggles debug mode for troubleshooting.        |

-## About

-Lust Watch aims to offer a streamlined and focused experience for tracking Bloodlust and Heroism activations.
-Designed with performance and simplicity in mind, Lust Watch prioritizes its core functionality for reliable group announcements.